-Tab 10: Proposed Financing Strategy
+Tab 11: Proposed Financing Strategy

 In determining economic feasibility, Respondent should take into account all available sources of financing (e.g., tax credits) or other private or federal assistance that may benefit the project.
-DMPED will not guarantee any public subsidy to fill any funding gaps or shortfalls, and the Respondents will be evaluated in part on the size of such funding gaps.
+DMPED will not guarantee any public subsidy to fill any funding gaps or shortfalls, and the Respondents will be evaluated in part on the feasibility of the strategy proposed.
 Respondent shall provide:

 - i.
-Respondent's equity commitment to the project and the timing/disbursement of that commitment; - ii.
-A proposed project financing strategy, including a listing of all anticipated sources of construction and permanent financing (including interest rates; amortization type and period; ex-ante return on assets and equity, and internal rate of return; covenants; coverage ratios; and all other relevant information); - iii.
-Detailed description of which, if any, federal government funding sources the Respondent intends to attract to the project; - Satisfactory evidence of Respondent's ability to secure project debt and equity, including commitment letters from prospective investors.
+Respondent's equity commitment to the project and the timing/disbursement of that commitment; - A proposed project financing strategy, including a listing of all anticipated sources of construction and permanent financing (including interest rates; amortization type and period; ex-ante returns on assets and equity, and internal rate of return; covenants; coverage ratios; and all other relevant information); - iii.
+Detailed description of which, if any, federal government funding sources the Respondent intends to attract to the project; and - iv.
+Satisfactory evidence of Respondent's ability to secure project debt and equity, including commitment letters from prospective investors.